Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Applications

 \subsection{Localizing behavioral modules enables scalable oversight in reinforcement learning}

-In complex settings, reliable data labels are often scarce, especially when labeling requires human input \citep{stiennon2020learning, Bai2022ConstitutionalAH, baker2022video}. \emph{Scalable oversight} \citep{amodei2016concrete} means effectively utilizing limited labels to obtain a performant policy.
-In this section, we show that gradient routing's effective use of limited labels enables scalable oversight, outperforming an outcome-based baseline and a data filtering baseline.
+In complex settings, reliable data labels are often scarce, especially when labeling requires human input \citep{zhuSemiSupervised2009, stiennon2020learning, Bai2022ConstitutionalAH, baker2022video}.
+The aim of \emph{scalable oversight} \citep{amodei2016concrete, Finn2016GeneralizingSW} methods is to leverage limited supervision in order to effectively learn from unlabeled data.
+A challenge to scalable oversight is that label quality or availability may be correlated with task difficulty, as in \emph{weak-to-strong generalization} \citep{pmlr-v235-burns24b}.
+The correlation poses a key challenge to scalable oversight of a reinforcement learner: the learner may indirectly condition its behavior on the extent to which we can oversee it, exploiting limitations of the labels \citep{krakovna2020specification, karwowski2024goodharts}.
+In this section, we show that gradient routing can be used to achieve scalable oversight even in this challenging setting: by routing labeled data to submodules, we leverage unlabeled data to obtain a performant policy that does not exploit the limits of our labels.

 We use gradient routing to train a policy to reach two types of squares in a gridworld, \good{} and \bad{}.
-Access to the type of square reached, or {\em oversight}, is only sometimes available.
-The aim is to produce a policy that reliably navigates to \good{} and not \bad{}, even when oversight is lacking.
-In real-world problems, label availability may be correlated with task type or difficulty, and a policy might not generalize correctly because of this fact \citep{langosco2022goal}.
-To model this fundamental difficulty, {\em we allow the policy to condition on the presence or absence of oversight}.
-During training, we route policy gradients through two separate modules in a mixture of experts layer, each responsible for reaching one of the aforementioned squares.
-During evaluation, by ablating the \bad{} module, we can steer the policy toward reaching \good{} even when oversight is lacking.
+The aim is to produce a policy that reliably navigates to \good{} and not \bad{}.
+However, access to the type of square reached, or \emph{oversight}, is available only for some episodes.
+Furthermore, we allow the policy to condition on the presence or absence of oversight, modeling an agent that observes features that are not accessible to the supervisor.
+Because of this information asymmetry, the desired agent behavior cannot be specified by \emph{any} reward function.
+Despite this challenging setup, gradient routing induces efficient learning by causing learning updates from the two behaviors to accumulate in different parts of the network.